THC Oil Consistency & CBD Oil Thickness (Viscosity Guide)

 -

 Choose the right vape hardware for thin oil—ideally with tighter seals and smaller intake holes.
-Budtank Niche is designed for the thin oil
+Find the vape hardware is designed for the thin oil

 -